 Today is my 60th consecutive daily blog post.
 Every year, I've wanted to write more, and this year I finally did.
-This is a story about the process.
+So this is a story about the process.

 First, Seinfeld is one of my all-time favorite television shows.
 I've seen every episode multiple times.
 How is it so funny, and what does that have to do with writing daily blog posts?
 It all traces back to a story I read about Jerry Seinfeld's creative process that stuck with me.